Healthy Homes Assessment Mount Victoria

 Draught Stopping Mount Victoria

-If a draught could be felt from unreasonable gaps or holes the area needs to be sealed.
+If a draught could be felt from unreasonable gaps or holes, it requirements to be closed.

 draught stopping building inspections